wfsyre/tribe-workout-bots/README.md

 ## Slack Permissions

 ### App Permissions
-In the left sidebar, head to "Event Subscriptions" underneath "Features."
-Flip the "Enable Events" switch to On, then input the URL you got earlier (_your-app-name_.herokuapp.com).
+In the left sidebar, head to **Event Subscriptions** underneath **Features**.
+Flip the **Enable Events** switch to On, then input the URL you got earlier (_your-app-name_.herokuapp.com).
 Once it is verified, you will be able to select which events your app subscribes to.

 Subscribe to the following Workspace Events:
 * message.channels